-The Volatility Institute at NYU focuses on individual measures of systemic risk which predict how much a stock is expected to lose in a market downturn.
+The Volatility and Risk Institute at NYU focuses on individual measures of systemic risk which predict how much a stock is expected to lose in a market downturn.
 Acharya and Richardson (2009); Acharya, Pedersen, Philippon, and Richardson (2010); and Acharya, Engle and Richardson (2012), lay the theoretical foundations of such an approach.

 In a downturn, financial institutions may fall short of capital, which can either lead to a shut down, (possibly) causing contagion, or the regulator will need to replenish capital.
 On an ex-ante basis, a regulator is concerned with minimizing this payout, which the authors show to be a function of size, leverage and expected equity losses during a crisis.